 Read More: Best Sci-Fi Horror Movies of All Time

 1. The Fault in Our Stars (2014)

 Finally, the movie that’s at the zenith of all terminal illness flicks, paired with its commercial success and adapted screenplay, TFIOS did manage to impress us all.
 The story of two teenagers, Hazel Grace and Augustus Waters, who’ve been diagnosed with terminal cancer (different kinds though), falling in love and separated by death did make us sympathize with them and feel their love and pain.
 And the part where Hazel cries upon Gus’ death is where tears can’t be held back, even by the most nonchalant of a person.
-TFIOS’ story was also strikingly similar to its novel of the same name, something that’s less common, and consisted of some of the best songs of the year, thanks to multiple performing artists including Ed Sheeran and Charlie XCX.
-If you haven’t cried lately, probably this could get you started.
+TFIOS’ story was also strikingly similar to its novel of the same name, something that’s less common, and consisted of some of the best songs of the year, thanks to multiple performing artists, including Ed Sheeran and Charlie XCX.
+If you haven’t cried lately, this could probably get you started.

 Read More: Best Black Comedy Movies of All Time